ibpshangzheng/transbrain/docs/source/building.rst

 - If you have more specific needs (such as constructing mapping matrices based on your own data or atlases), this tutorial will help you.

-- On each page you can find a brief introduction of the data and methods, for detailed description please refer to our `paper <https://www.biorxiv.org/content/10.1101/2025.01.27.635016v2.abstract>`_.
+- On each page you can find a brief introduction of the data and methods, for detailed description please refer to our `preprint <https://www.biorxiv.org/content/10.1101/2025.01.27.635016v2.abstract>`_.

 - Due to the large data size, the dataset is not included in the GitHub repository.
 If needed, you can download it from the link in ``pipeline/datasets/README.md`` and place it in the same directory.